Yester World

 With a new name and guns shooting infrared light beams at sensors that triggered animated props, the Frontierland Shootin’ Arcade opened in the same space on September 24, 1984.

-The price had been $1 for 35 shots prior to Magic Kingdom Park’s Covid-19 closure in 2020.
+The price had been $1 for 35 shots prior to Magic Kingdom Park’s COVID-19 closure in 2020.
 When the park reopened July 11, 2020, with various precautions to limit the the spread of the virus, the Shootin’ Arcade remained closed, probably due to the high-touch nature of the guns.

 The Shootin’ Arcade finally reopened September 30, 2021.
 You might think Disney would have used the opportunity to change the price — perhaps to $2 for 35 shots.
 Yes, the price changed.
 It changed to… now get this… completely free for 35 shots.
 Guests were happy.
 Surprisingly, it was usually still easy to get a gun without a wait.